Leah: Motherhood

 Leah was the mother of six of Jacob's sons, including his first four (Reuben, Simeon, Levi, and Judah), and later two more (Issachar and Zebulun), and a daughter (Dinah).
 According to the scriptures, God saw that Leah was "unloved" and opened her womb as consolation.
 Through her sons Levi and Judah, she is thus the matriarch of both the priestly (Levite) and royal (Judahite) tribes in Israel.

 Seeing that she was unable to conceive, Rachel offered her handmaid Bilhah to Jacob, and named and raised the two sons (Dan and Naphtali) that Bilhah gave birth to.
 Leah responded by offering her handmaid Zilpah to Jacob, and named and raised the two sons (Gad and Asher) that Zilpah gave birth to.
-According to some commentaries, Bilhah and Zilpah are actually half-sisters of Leah and Rachel.
+According to some commentaries, Bilhah and Zilpah were actually half-sisters of Leah and Rachel.

 One day, Leah's firstborn son Reuben returned from the field with mandrakes for his mother.
 Leah had not conceived for a while, and the plant, whose roots resemble the human body, was thought to be an aid to fertility.
 Frustrated that she was not able to conceive at all, Rachel offered to trade her night with their husband with Leah in return for the mandrakes.
 Leah agreed, and that night she slept with Jacob and conceived Issachar.
 Afterwards she gave birth to Zebulun and to a daughter, Dinah.
 After that, God remembered Rachel and gave her two sons, Joseph and Benjamin.

+Departure from Paddam Aram

+Following Joseph's birth and prompted by God's guidance, Jacob decided to return to the land of Canaan with his family.
+Fearing that Laban would deter him, he fled with his two wives, Leah and Rachel, and his children, without informing his father-in-law.